Elizabeth Parke Custis Law: Early life

 The Stuart family and the Washingtons remained very close.
 In 1785, Dr. Stuart purchased an estate, Hope Park, in Fairfax County, Virginia and moved the family there.
-The girls continued to visit back and forth with their grandparents, and Martha Washington’s letters mark these occasions.
-Elizabeth and Martha are taken often to Mount Vernon in George Washington’s coach.
+The girls continued to visit back and forth with their grandparents, and Martha Washington's letters mark these occasions.
+Elizabeth and Martha were taken often to Mount Vernon in George Washington’s coach.
 When Eleanor Calvert Custis Stuart went to stay with her mother on her father’s death in 1788, the two sisters remained with Martha Washington.

 Marriage, child and divorce

 On 20 March 1796, Elizabeth married Thomas Law, the son of Edmund Law, Bishop of Carlisle, and the brother of Edward Law, 1st Baron Ellenborough, George Henry Law, later Bishop of Bath and Wells, and John Law, Bishop of Clonfert and Kilmacduagh in Ireland.
 Law had come to Washington, D.C. after working for years in the East India Company, and used his fortune to invest in real estate in the new capital.
 Speculation proved volatile, but he became known as one of the city's wealthiest citizens.
 He was not always successful in his affairs and eventually lost much of his fortune before his death.

 The announcement of Elizabeth's engagement came as a surprise to George and Martha Washington, as Thomas was twice Elizabeth's age.
 They may not have known that he brought his two natural, Anglo-Indian sons Edmund and John with him to the United States from India.
 They were educated at Yale and Harvard, respectively, and John became a lawyer in Washington, DC.

 Elizabeth and Thomas separated in 1804 and divorced on 15 January 1811.

 The couple had one daughter who survived infancy, Elizabeth Law (19 January 1797 – 9 August 1822).
 Her daughter Elizabeth married Nicholas Lloyd Rogers on 5 April 1817.
 They had three children together: Edmund, Eliza and Eleanor.